Is Sayulita expensive? I would say it is more expensive than its neighbor Puerto Vallarta but I wouldn’t deem it as more expensive than Tulum.

 - San Jose

 The currency in Mexico is called the Mexican peso.
-To date, US$1 is equivalent to $20 MXN.
+To date, $1 is equivalent to 17 Mexican pesos.
+More or less.
+Some establishments will exchange your dollar to 16 pesos.

 I always advice everyone to use the currency exchange at the airport as it may give you a better rate.

-When I was living in Sayulita, the guys at Jhoul Foods (a mini supermarket at Pelicanos Street) allowed me to exchange USD to pesos for a better rate.
+When I was living in Sayulita, the guys at Jhoul Foods (a mini supermarket at Pelicanos Street) allowed me to exchange USD for pesos for a better rate.

 Lastly, Sayulita has one bank called Intercam.
-You can exchange dollars there but I still think that airport rates are better.
+You can exchange dollars there but I am not sure if Mexican banks are any better than airport money exchange.

 From Friday to Monday, it will be hard to withdraw in Sayulita.
-ATMs are always out of cash, making many of us residents go to Puerto Vallarta regularly if we want to withdraw cash.
+ATMs are always out of cash, making many of us residents go to Puerto Vallarta regularly if we want to withdraw cash or better yet, withdraw/exchange everything at the airport.

 Many ATMs in the airport will dispense Mexican pesos even if you use your American, Canadian, or European bank cards.
 Of course, the conversion will all depend on your bank.

-If you run out of cash while in Sayulita, the best ATMs are inside Don Pedro’s restaurant (turn right from the entrance).
+If you run out of cash while in Sayulita, the best ATMs are inside Don Pedroโs restaurant (turn left from the entrance, towards their restrooms).
 They have both USD and pesos ATMs and I always go here because only locals I know withdraw here.

 Intercam is also a great place to withdraw but everybody goes there when the small ATM machines in town are out of cash.
-I suggest taking out at least US$500 when you arrive in Puerto Vallarta.
+I suggest taking out at least $500 (8,000 pesos) when you arrive in Puerto Vallarta.

 I would say that Sayulita is still a cash society (like most of Mexico) but you can use your credit card in big shops and restaurants.